rickardp/splitstream/README.md

 * **Will not actually parse the objects** (this is very much a design decision) - you need to feed the output from splitstream into your parser of choice.
 * Only JSON arrays and objects are supported as root objects.
 * Limited error handling.
 May not recover from malformed objects in many cases.
-* Limited documentation (the unit tests are a good start for now).
+* Limited documentation (this page and the unit tests are a good start for now).
+* UBJSON support is relatively untested.

 # The C interface